DyeKuu/PSC-RTE/README.md

 ### Tuteur : M. Manuel Ruiz
 ### Coordinateur : M. Emmanuel Haucourt

-This is a project by 5 students of Ecole Polytechnique, cooperated with RTE who has provided the subject.
+This is a project by 5 students of Ecole Polytechnique, cooperating with RTE who has provided the subject.
 The object of this project is to explore the possibility of solving a large number big linear programming problems, which vary only in the part of RHS (Right-Hand Side) in the constraints, by means of machine learning.

 ## Table of Contents